Open letter to evangelical churches

 Some practical aspects of Christian discipleship for unmarried young adults

-In the course of three years writing this book we (the authors of the book) have been concerned that in some, and anecdotally many, evangelical churches in the UK, Australia and elsewhere there is an unhappy and disconcertingly large underclass of single people in their 20s to 30s.
+In the course of several years writing this book we (the authors of the book) have been concerned that in some, and anecdotally many, evangelical churches in the UK, Australia and elsewhere there is an unhappy and disconcertingly large underclass of single people in their 20s to 30s.
+Also there are many young people who are inadequately guided through early relationships and for whom their sexuality is a burden more than a joy.
+This has come to include those who have been drawn into pornography, developing some level of addiction to it.
 From our pastoral experience we believe that a major contributor to this situation is the teaching, or more often lack of it, on God's creation of us as sexual persons and how this should suitably play out in relationships before marriage.
 While other factors bear on this question, such as different numbers of men and women in many churches, this open letter comments on the situation as we have encountered it and ventures some suggestions.

-We continue to see the problem manifest in two related respects: the expectation that an invitation to any 1:1 occasion is tantamount to a suggestion to 'go steady' (having ticked a lot of boxes), and second that any going steady (exclusive) relationship which breaks up is seen and felt as a failure, rather than a success (enabling both to move on to more suitable matches, drawing upon the wisdom and self-knowledge gained).
-The first creates great apprehension on both sides and a measure of social paralysis, the second is possibly one reason that Christian marriages fail as often as others (statistically) - the feasibility study does not allow a thumbs down without huge loss of face in this Christian community.
+We continue to see the first problem manifest in two related respects: the expectation that an invitation to any 1:1 occasion is tantamount to a suggestion to 'go steady' (having ticked a lot of boxes), and second that any going steady (exclusive) relationship which breaks up is seen and felt as a failure, rather than a success (enabling both to move on to more suitable matches, drawing upon the wisdom and self-knowledge gained).
+The first creates great apprehension on both sides and a measure of social paralysis, the second in stigmatising those who break up is possibly one reason that Christian marriages fail as often as others (statistically) - the feasibility study of courtship does not allow a thumbs down without stigma and real loss of face in this Christian community.

 In a church context with captive audience who are known to be interested (to say the least) it should be possible to define some issues, without actually making rules (in unhelpful ways that some evangelicals are prone to!).